Editor’s Note: Looking to find a barndominium loan?

-Financing a Barndominium.
-We found that farm credit lenders and local banks — especially if you’re already a customer — are your best bets for getting a new construction loan on a barndominium.
-But some barndo owners have successfully gone to national lenders for help — and received it.
-Having the following items help the process along as well:
+Farm credit lenders and local banks are your best bets for getting a new construction loan on a barndominium.
+Having the following items can help the process along as well:

 - Solid plans